PetmeetlyPetmeetly

 Short answer

-Choose a partner whose OFA hips and elbows are equal or better than your dog’s, whose 5-generation coefficient of inbreeding (COI) stays under 6.25 percent, and whose DM (SOD1) status is complementary.
-Never breed two DM carriers together.
-The GSDCA recommends pairing a carrier only with a DM-clear mate to lower the at-risk allele frequency without collapsing genetic diversity[3].
+Pick a partner whose OFA hips and elbows are equal or better than your dog’s, keep the 5-generation coefficient of inbreeding (COI) under 6.25 percent, and make sure DM status pairs safely.
+Never breed two DM carriers.
+The GSDCA endorses carrier-to-clear pairings to lower allele frequency without collapsing diversity[3].

 Coefficient of inbreeding thresholds